 One of the highlights of this zoo is the pelican area.
 Or, more accurately, our friends brought it up on several occasions, before we left, as though it were a highlight.
 Honestly, I love all animals, so I can’t say I don’t like pelicans, but…I don’t necessarily want to get close to them.
 Their giant pocket beaks are freaky, OK?
 Also, this happened:

-The best exhibit was the hippos.
+The hippos had the best exhibit in the Hannover Zoo.
 There are several viewing areas, both above and below the water, so seeing them is almost guaranteed.
 They were constantly popping out of their pond to blow water into the air through their nose.
 Also, there was a baby!

 The entire Gorilla Mountain area was similarly accommodating; there are viewpoints both in and outside.
 The glass is mercifully sound-proof; you could hardly hear the unruly children constantly banging on the glass.
 I don’t think we saw any gorillas, but we did see plenty of chimps and one very laid-back orangutan.

 Normally when we visit zoos, all of the large cats are sleeping; either out of sight or just barely in sight.
 We had a bit more luck at the Hannover Zoo; I watched one of the tigers playing in the water and the lions were up and walking around.
 In fact, the male lion roared on several occasions.
 He was doing it so often, I started to wonder if he was actually trying to cough up a hairball.
-It turned out that he was probably growling at the giraffes; they were clearly within the line of sight of the lions.
-Tasty, giant prey…forever out of reach.
+It turned out that he was probably growling at the giraffes; they were clearly within the lions’ line of sight.

 The Yukon Bay area is the most aesthetically-pleasing part of the zoo.
 The entire zoo is well-designed, but this zone seems to have received extra attention thematically.
 All of the buildings are modeled after a small Yukon fishing village, and the animal exhibits are all cleverly integrated into several fake ships.
 The underwater area is expansive, but we unfortunately didn’t see a single animal swimming.
 The penguins (all the South African variety) were huddled in the shade by one of the fake ships, and the polar bears were nowhere to be found.